nodis6831/ksutton/trunk/hw2/readme.txt

     	> Got a start, but we need to ask Ray to clarify what the problem it asking
     - Project 5.3
     - Project 6.1
+    	> It _should_ work, but it still needs to be heavily tested